Atom Grants

 Community Engagement

-The Campbell Foundation’s Community Engagement grants support nonprofit initiatives advancing equity and racial justice in education, economic opportunity, food security, community justice, and affordable housing.
+The Campbell Foundation’s Community Engagement program funds projects that advance equity and empower communities through education, economic opportunity, food security, justice, and housing.

 Overview